lukehutch/flutter_persistent_value_notifier/README.md

 );
 ```

+There is also a class `PersistentValueNotifierMap` which persists a `Map<String, dynamic>` to SharedPreferences as JSON.

 ## Pro-tip

 See also my other library, [`flutter_reactive_value`](https://github.com/lukehutch/flutter_reactive_value), as an easy way to add reactive state to your app!